Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The Platform JAR Maven archetype allows a developer to create a module on Content Services, in particular on the Repository side, and includes:

-* ACS Repository JAR
+* Content Services Repository JAR
-* ACS Repository Docker image configuration
+* Content Services Repository Docker image configuration
-* Docker containers (ACS, Share (optional), Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker Compose
+* Docker containers (Content Services, Share (optional), Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker Compose
 * (Optional) AMP deployment configuration (JAR is the recommended artifact type and the default)

 The project created using the Platform JAR Maven archetype includes some sample code (by default) to show you how to develop with the Alfresco Content Services Repository.
 The samples included in the project are basic and straightforward, and can help you to take the first steps into Alfresco development.